πŸ›ž Trail Mod Guide

 • Snatch block rated above your winch's pull capacity

-• Tree saver strap (synthetic, not chain, to protect anchor trees)
+• Tree saver strap (synthetic, not chain, to protect anchor trees and your snatch block)

 • Deadman anchor for soft ground where there are no trees